Amirt55/TPackage/README.md

 # TPackage
-TPackage for Image Processing and Plotting
+TPackage for Video and Image Processing and Plotting
-First, Open Colab notebook and clone the repository
+First, Open Colab notebook and clone the repository:
 ```
 !git clone https://github.com/Amirt55/TPackage.git
 ```